147,238 moments resolved

 Free or freemium with substantial free tier.
 NYT Games is paid for full access but the Mini Crossword is free daily.
 Sporcle is freemium with a generous free tier.
 Chess.com puzzles are free for the first batch each day.
 Listed paid sites earn it through quality.

 It's not gamified into hostility.
 Some puzzle apps weaponize streaks — losing a 200-day streak shouldn't feel like trauma.
-We tilt toward sites with calmer engagement loops; Wordle's original implementation (one puzzle per day, no streak pressure beyond what you bring yourself) is the canonical example.
+We tilt toward sites with calmer engagement loops: one puzzle per day, no streak pressure beyond what you bring yourself.

 Cultural context A short history of the brain teasers genre.
 Read more